Mats Hummels: Style of play

-Regarded as one of the best defenders in the world, Hummels is a large, consistent, and physically strong player, known for his powerful tackling and strength in the air, as well as his ability to read the game and intercept loose balls.
-A technically gifted and tactically versatile centre-back, he is also capable of playing as a defensive midfielder; his composure, elegance, ball playing ability, and confidence in possession have led him to be compared to compatriot Franz Beckenbauer.
+Regarded as one of the best German defenders of all time, Hummels is a large, consistent, and physically strong player, known for his powerful tackling and strength in the air, as well as his positional sense, and his ability to read the game and intercept loose balls, which allowed him to compensate for his lack of pace.
+A technically gifted and tactically versatile centre-back, he was also capable of playing as a sweeper, or even as a defensive midfielder; his composure, elegance, ball playing ability, and confidence in possession led him to be compared to compatriot Franz Beckenbauer.
+Hummels was capable of playing either in a back–three or a back–four defensive line-up.
+Beyond his qualities as a defender, Hummels also stood for his leadership, having captained Borussia Dortmund.
+Despite his ability, however, he struggled with injuries throughout his career.

 Personal life

-Hummels was born in Bergisch Gladbach, North Rhine-Westphalia.
+Hummels was born on 16 December 1988 in Bergisch Gladbach, North Rhine-Westphalia.
 His father, Hermann Hummels, was a professional footballer and manager.
 His mother, Ulla Holthoff, was a professional water polo player.
 His father worked as youth coordinator at Bayern Munich until he was replaced by Stephan Beckenbauer, the son of Franz Beckenbauer, on 30 March 2012.
-His younger brother Jonas is also a footballer, but had to retire due to injuries.
+His younger brother Jonas retired at age 25 in 2016, through injuries.

-His wife, Cathy Fischer, was named as Germany's WAG of the year for 2013.
+His ex-wife, Cathy Fischer, was named as Germany's WAG of the year for 2013.
 Fischer and Hummels married in June 2015.
-The couple have a son, born on 11 January 2018.
+The couple have a son, born in 2018.
+Their divorce was finalised in December 2022.
+Since the end of 2023, Hummels has been in a relationship with German model Nicola Cavanis.

 In August 2017, he joined the Common Goal Project (an initiative of Juan Mata), being the second footballer to donate 1% of his salary to a collective fund that will support football organizations as a tool to generate sustainable social development throughout the world.

-On 16 November 2022, his wife Cathy Hummels announced via her Instagram account that they are divorced.